 Fractals, Art & Mysticism, The Numbers of Nature

 What is a fractal, anyway?

 From Wikipedia: The term "fractal" was first used by mathematician Benoit Mandelbrot in 1975, though his discovery was first made in the year 1961 when he worked as a research scientist at the Thomas J. Watson Research Center in Yorktown Heights, NY.
 Mandelbrot based this term on the Latin frāctus, meaning "broken" or "fractured", and used it to extend the concept of theoretical fractional dimensions to geometric patterns in nature.

-Time for Change: Thinking back...
-It was the 1960's and the time was ripe for great change.
+Way back— It was the 1960's and time was ripe for change.
 Old systems of thought were losing ground and something new was coming in, loudly, to the tune of Rock and Roll.
 Many second-generation Americans, whose families had fled oppression at the turn of the century, embodied this movement with a certain and wild abandon.
 And thankfully, the system began to crack under the force of these souls as they offered up their truth in the form of music, poetry & art along with new ideas about spirituality from the far east and the indigenous cultures of Americas.

 Thanks to Benoit Mandelbrot and Fibonacci, a medieval Italian mathematician, science is beginning to bring us home to that reality.
 'Fractal' is a word that begins to describe the infinite patterns of flow, the laws of creation and intelligent life.
 From every cell in your body to the starry galaxies above, fractal geometry is the stuff of the sacred that is hidden in plain sight.